folio-org/stripes-components/lib/KeyValue/readme.md

 -- | -- | --
-children | node | Renders the value of the component if no value-prop is provided label | node | Renders the label of the component sub | node | Renders a sub below the value value | node | Renders the value of the component
+children | node | Renders the value of the component if no value-prop is provided label | node | Renders the label of the component subValue | node | Renders a sub below the value value | node | Renders the value of the component